makeruniverse/docs/docs/tools/tools.md

 Creality K1 has a build volume of 300 x 300 x 300 mm usually one of them is equipped with a 0.4mm nozzle and the other one with a 0.8mm nozzle.

 ???
-Use Creality K1 when you print large objects.
+"Print large objects"

     The Creality printers use Klipper firmware [Official Documentation] (https://www.klipper3d.org/Overview.html) You can access the printers via webinterface.
     IP left printer (0.8 nozzle): https://172.22.0.254:4408
     IP right printer (0.4 nozzle) https://172.22.3.249:4408

 ???
-Connect OrcaSlicer to Creatly K1 with pure Klipper
+"Connect OrcaSlicer to Creatly K1"

     You can get the IP address of your Creatly K1 by going to the printer menu and selecting `Settings` and then `Network`.
     Make sure your PC is connected to `hpi_studio` WiFi.
     Enter the IP Address like shown in the image above and click `Test`.
 If the test is successful you can click `Connect` and start printing.
 After slicing you can click `Print` to start printing.

 ???
-Web Interface of the Creality K1
+Creality K1 Web Interface" of the Creality K1"

     Make sure your PS is connected to `hpi_studio` WiFi.
     Select `Settings` and then `Network`.
 Then enter the IP Address in your browser.
 Make sure to append `4408` as port.
 Example: ![http://172.22.0.254:4408](http://172.22.0.254:4408)